Mansour Bushnaf: Background

 Mansour Bushnaf was born in Bani Walid, a small town, south-east of the Libyan capital Tripoli.
 He studied in Bani Walid and Misrata, where he began writing and dramatising plays for his school drama club.

 He began writing his essays in Libyan newspapers in the 1970s as a university student, when he was detained in 1976 by Gaddafi regime and spent 12 years in prison with other Libyan writers and intellectuals.
 After his release in 1988 Bushnaf wrote several plays that were produced to wide acclaim in Libya.

 Literary career

-Bushnaf wrote several plays, which were performed in Libyan theatres. his first novel, The Night Mirage..
-Chewing Gum (سراب الليل.. العلكة), was published in Arabic in early 2008, by an independent publisher in Cairo but it was soon banned by Libyan authorities from being distributed inside the country.
+His first novel, Chewing Gum (سراب الليل.. العلكة), was published in Arabic in early 2008 by an independent publisher in Cairo, but it was soon banned by Libyan authorities from being distributed inside the country.
 The novel was published in June 2014 by independent publisher DARF Publishers in London with a translation by Mona Zaki.